Please use the menu below to view the current tax rates. If you have any questions, you can call on 01234 888703 or send us a message here.

 |Main NIC rate||12.0%||13.8%|

-* Nil rate of employer NIC for employees under the age of 21 and apprentices under 25, up to £892pw.
+* Nil rate of employer NIC for employees under the age of 21 and apprentices under 25, up to £967pw.

-** Some businesses do not qualify, including some sole director companies.
+** Some businesses do not qualify, including some sole director companies and employers who have an employer's Class 1 NIC liability of £100,000 or more for 2020/21.

 Employer contributions (at 13.8%) are also due on most taxable benefits (Class 1A) and on tax paid on an employee's behalf under a PAYE settlement agreement (Class 1B).